 Go Apple Picking

-September is prime apple-picking season, and many, if not most farms and orchards are welcoming guests.
-(You'll just likely have to buy a ticket in advance and wear a mask.)
+September is prime apple-picking season, and the orchards, cider donuts and corn mazes are waiting for you!
 Click here for our favorite spots to pick apples near NYC!

 Go Pumpkin Picking